The Step Diet: What It Is

 Detailed charts for men and women calculate the number of steps needed to balance out the extra calories from your favorite foods.
 If you prefer other forms of exercise besides walking, there are charts showing the equivalent number of steps.
 For example, for women 150 steps can be traded for one minute of cycling.

-Bottom line with the Step Diet, increase the number of steps you take throughout the day to increase energy expenditure and you will lose or maintain body weight.
+Bottom line with the Step Diet, cut back on your serving sizes and increase the number of steps you take throughout the day to increase energy expenditure and you will lose or maintain body weight.